Science Fiction is something that could happen - but usually you wouldn't

-- In the early days of computing many video terminals had a
+- In the early days of computing many video terminals had TRON

 - In the 1970s and 1980s,

-movie TRON, the computer's operating system is the MCP which stands for
+In the movie TRON, the computer's operating system is the MCP

-- p.s. in the movie, the MCP was always seen rotating (even when it
+p.s. in the movie, the MCP was always seen rotating (even when it appeared

-process which allocates a small slice of time (10 to 100 mS) to each waiting user process.
+process which allocates a small slice of time (10-100 mS) to each waiting

-just-running-process back to sleep) then handing control back to
+thread (putting the just-running-process back to sleep) then handing control

-the scheduler.
-The scheduler would then rotate to the next
+back to the scheduler.
+The scheduler would then rotate to the next waiting

 Memorable Lines (and more trivia):